tomsWebConsulting/twcsl/v7.0/Member Area Sign In and up Dialog Change/README.md

   ```

 * Add code from file **[member area sign in and up dialog change.html][2]** to
   Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add
+Refer to [Add code
+  to code injection][4] for details.

-  code to code injection][4].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation